sathia27/sathia27.github.com/_posts/2020-02-16-hello-clojure.md

 	2. Due to it's lisp style coding.

 2. I have started reading book called **Clojure for Brave and True**
-3. I started sharing my learning (coding) experience in [gitlab](https://gitlab.com/sathia.s/learning-clojure)
+3. Sharing my learning clojure experience in [gitlab](https://gitlab.com/sathia.s/learning-clojure)
-4. Also written a small cli application in clojure.
+4. Written CLI application in clojure.
 You can find [here](https://gitlab.com/sathia.s/jira).
-5. Also Attended clojure conference in Pune, India.
+5. Attended clojure conference in Pune, India.
 (This is my first self sponsored conference, Lol)

-## These are few things I have learned in Clojure till today.
+## These are few progress in Clojure learnings.
 1. Code as Data - Concept and philosophy from Clojure
 2. Writing Pure functional, What is side-effects?
 3. Data structures in Clojures